- Community & Economic Development

 Background - 1980's to 2011

-Most all of the Pasco area west of Road 36 was outside the city until 1982, when the city (with the full support of the Franklin County Commission) annexed "the plateau" (the area above the Franklin County Irrigation District canal and west of Road 52).
-The I-182 freeway was going to be built back then and both the City and County wanted to plan for extension of urban services to accommodate expected development of that new transportation corridor.
+Most of the Pasco area west of Road 36 was outside the city until 1982, when the city (with the full support of the Franklin County Commission) annexed "the plateau" (the area above the Franklin County Irrigation District canal and west of Road 52).
+The I-182 freeway was planned to be built at the time and both the City and County wanted to be ready for extension of urban services to accommodate expected development of that new transportation corridor.

 Since that time, the City has made substantial investments in both its water and sewer systems so it can accommodate future connections in the donut hole area.
 Its new fire station was located on Road 68 near Argent Road so it would be well-placed to serve the donut hole in the future.
 In addition, a committee largely composed of non-City residents made recommendations for changes in the City's rules so that annexation of the donut hole over time would not present significant conflicts with the general lifestyle enjoyed by residents of that area.
 The Pasco City Council enacted those changes in the mid-1990s and the city has accommodated annexation of about 1/3 of the original donut hole area (representing more than 1,000 homes and 2,000 people) through 2010.

 A 2009 change in state law allows a city, fire district, and county to establish a joint agreement to define when a UGA would be annexed and under what conditions.
 In August 2011, the Pasco City Council invited Franklin County Fire District No. 3 and the Franklin County Commission to enter into discussions to determine if such an agreement can be established for the donut hole, as the City believed an annexation plan would be better for all involved.

 Area 2 Annexation - 2012/2013